-Here you'll find our top picks of Salvation Army history resources and biographies.
+Here you'll find our top picks for Salvation Army history resources and biographies.

 A four-part DVD series to understanding who we are and where we came from.
 This can be a little dry for youth, but good to use short clips from.
 Boundless Salvation is produced by Aussies, so pretty Australian all round, but don’t hold that against it.
 The series covers history, theology, culture, worship and mission.

 This little book’s an easy read, but it’s packed full of inspiration.
 Munn and Collinson have taken some of the old school Sally stories and made them into easy-to-read, youth-focused history.
-Each story/chapter has questions and practical challenges at the end – always handy.
+Each story/chapter has questions and practical challenges at the end.

 A must read for any New Zealand Salvationist.